-When I got my latest Comcast bill, there was a nasty surprise.
-A year ago, I signed up for Comcast's Xfinity broadband service at an introductory rate of $41.99 per month.
+Comcast, my cable company, has an annoying habit of unexpectedly raising my bill for cable internet service.
+When I moved to the Washington, DC, area in 2013, I signed up for Comcast's Xfinity broadband service at an introductory rate of $41.99 per month.
 In January, the price went up to $57.99.
-Now, my bill had gone up again — to $74.95.
+Then, in May, my bill went up again — to $74.95.
 That was almost double the rate I had signed up for.

 Starting out with a low introductory rate and then gradually raising prices helps Comcast get as much money as possible out of each customer.
 As a long-time Comcast customer, I knew that if I called and threatened to cancel, the cable giant would likely offer me a discount.

 But I wanted to know more.
 How exactly does this process work?
 And what should customers do to get the biggest discount?
-To find out, I talked to two former Comcast customer service reps who have seen how the system works from the inside.
+Earlier this year, I talked to two former Comcast customer service reps who have seen how the system works from the inside.
 Here's what they told me.

 Pretend you're canceling your service